Dr. Vanessa Cave06 July 2021

-The following table summarizes the key similarities and differences between Pearson correlation and simple linear regression.
+The following table summarises the key similarities and differences between Pearson correlation and simple linear regression.

 Pearson correlation is a number ranging from -1 to 1 that represents the strength of the linear relationship between two numeric variables.
 A value of 1 corresponds to a perfect positive linear relationship, a value of 0 to no linear relationship, and a value of -1 to a perfect negative relationship.